Casco Bay: Modern era

 After dead seabirds were found in September 1972 in Massachusetts, a researcher at the University of Massachusetts Marine Lab in Gloucester discovered algae in seawater that accumulate in shellfish, which are toxic to humans and animals if consumed.
 It was the first recorded outbreak of red tide on the Maine coast.
 Toxicity levels 100 times above safe thresholds were found.
 Governor Kenneth M. Curtis ordered the closure of the entirety of the Maine coast to shellfish harvesting.

 In 1973, the Maine Legislature enacted the Maine Coastal Island Registry, which gave people 10 years to file claims with the state of ownership of ledges and islands with three or fewer structures, with unclaimed properties reverting to state ownership.
 Intended to bring clarity to ownership and discourage developers from staking claims of land with no recorded deeds, the law was sponsored by State Senator Joseph E. Brennan, who said, "In many ways the islands are like public lots—a valuable public asset that has been grossly underutilized because the state's legal rights have been unclear and even the exact location has been in doubt."

 Naval shipyard Bath Iron Works undertook an expansion of Maine State Pier in Portland starting in 1981 for a ship overhaul and outfitting facility there, at an initial cost projection of $46.7 million with financing from the state of Maine and the city of Portland.
 BIW installed a dry dock in Portland with a lifting capacity of more than 24,000 tons, triple the capacity of its dry dock in Bath.
 BIW ran the Portland shipyard until 2001.

+In August 1989, the Coast Guard converted Portland Head Light to automated operations.
+Petty officer Davis Simpson was the last to hold the position of head light keeper.

 The oil tanker Julie N. struck the Million Dollar Bridge on September 27, 1996, breaching a tank.
 An estimated 180,000 gallons of home heating oil spilled into the Fore River estuary, with containment measures only partially successful.

 In 1997, construction was completed on the Casco Bay Bridge over the Fore River as a replacement span for the Million Dollar Bridge connecting Portland and South Portland.

 Operation was curtailed in 2016 of the Portland-Montreal petroleum pipeline, after 75 years of service.

 A swimmer died in June 2020 after being bitten by a great white shark off Bailey Island, the first recorded fatality as the result of a shark attack in Casco Bay.
 A state official said the following day, "It's not something we ever would have considered in Maine waters."